maciejkorzen/dokumentacja-shinyproxy/README.md

-# dokumentacja-shinyproxy
+# ShinyProxy

-Dokumentacja do ShinyProxy
+Dokumentacja do ShinyProxy.